-Draco shut his mouth, gorgeous or not, he refused to allow that to slide, "Potter, your looks may have improved but your personality remains as poor as ever."
+Draco shut his mouth, improvement or not, he refused to allow that to slide, "Potter, your looks may have improved but your personality remains as poor as ever."

 Potter laughed.
 The sound of it rich and entrancing.
 The way Potter's whole being went into the laugh caught his attention and he couldn't look away.
 The way Potter's adams apple went up and down and the way his lips split into a smile.